nicolasguasca1/batch_send_script/README.md

 Make sure the amount below and above match the number of folders analized in total

 There will be a document created called 'enterprises_analized.txt' with the EntIds of the companies we need to contact.
 You can choose to select those or copy directories_above_1000.txt/below_1000.txt to populate a google sheet with the email addresses you will send to based on the report that uses the EntID of the company.
-Use the instructions available on the example sheet: https://docs.google.com/spreadsheets/d/1sGvyJ9ws1H3yTtUmVO9s14pXcGflb1pAUuKxYRi_EfA/edit#gid=0
+Use the instructions available on the example sheet on the most recent doc from this folder: https://drive.google.com/drive/folders/11vDTkFzpenaQTOrcAk4zfmol8CKu-iMH

-When the sheet has been normalized from N/A and NOVALUES cells, export a CSV of the entire list like the 'To Export_ABOVE/BELOW' tabs show in the google sheet and put the files in this directory.
+Follow the instruction in order to get a file like To_Export_All.csv to trigger the script.

 Remove the additional commas and the first line on each csv so the script grabs the emails accurately